Core-shell nanorods as ultraviolet light emitting diodes

 Abstract

-Existing barriers to efficient deep UV LEDs may be reduced or overcome by moving away from conventional planar growth and towards three dimensional nanostructuring.
-Nanorods have the potential for enhanced doping, reduced dislocation densities, improved light extraction efficiency and quantum wells free from the quantum confined Stark effect.
+Existing barriers to efficient deep ultraviolet (UV) light-emitting diodes (LEDs) may be reduced or overcome by moving away from conventional planar growth and toward three-dimensional nanostructuring.
+Nanorods have the potential for enhanced doping, reduced dislocation densities, improved light extraction efficiency, and quantum wells free from the quantum-confined Stark effect.
 Here, we demonstrate a hybrid top-down/bottom-up approach to creating highly uniform AlGaN core-shell nanorods on sapphire repeatable on wafer scales.
-Our GaN-free design avoids self-absorption of the quantum well emission, while preserving electrical functionality.
-The effective junctions formed by doping of both the n-type cores and p-type caps were studied using nanoprobing experiments where we find low turn on voltages, strongly rectifying behaviours and significant electron beam induced currents.
-Timeresolved cathodoluminescence measurements find short carrier liftetimes consistent with reduced polarisation fields.
-Our results show nanostructuring to be a promising route to deep-UV emitting LEDs, achievable using commercially compatible methods.
+Our GaN-free design avoids self-absorption of the quantum well emission while preserving electrical functionality.
+The effective junctions formed by doping of both the n-type cores and p-type caps were studied using nanoprobing experiments, where we find low turn-on voltages, strongly rectifying behaviors and significant electron-beam-induced currents.
+Time-resolved cathodoluminescence measurements find short carrier liftetimes consistent with reduced polarization fields.
+Our results show nanostructuring to be a promising route to deep-UV-emitting LEDs, achievable using commercially compatible methods.

 Original languageEnglish